@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 In China, Hamilton was averaging about 0.200 to Leclerc’s pace during free practice, so when his sprint pole lap was over 0.200 of what Leclerc could set, I knew we were up to something special.
 So, when the checkered flag dropped after a masterclass Sprint at 4 am, I raced to lay down the first part of this article in anticipation of a thrilling Quali and a statement-making race.

 Well, that didn’t happen.
-The rest, they say, are on YouTube and socials.
-But the long break from this article reemphasized the first part so I will double down.
+The rest, they say, are available on YouTube and social media.
+But the long break from this article reemphasized the first part, so I will double down.
 Hamilton is in Red and has nothing to prove.
 When you get betrayed by something you share love and passion for, it steals a piece of you.
 And no matter how strong you are as a person, these things can change you.

-The car you drive in Formula One makes a great difference, even though this fact usually has different interpretations depending on the subject.
+The car you drive in Formula One makes a significant difference, even though this fact is often interpreted differently depending on the subject.
 Lewis has been unlucky with the new regulations.
-Coming from that nightmare in the desert, there couldn’t be any worse reality than waking up in an underperforming shit box as Toto puts it.
-Notwithstanding, he was able to optimize and achieve podiums and even sensational wins in 23 and 24.
+Coming from that nightmare in the desert, there couldn’t be any worse reality than waking up in an underperforming shit box, as Toto puts it.
+Notwithstanding, he was able to optimize and achieve podiums, as well as sensational wins, in 23 and 24.
 By the way, he dragged that underperforming Merc to 3rd in the overall drivers’ standing in 2023, yet he is unable to adjust to the new ground effect rules.

-There’s a pseudo reality being forced to create the impression that the Red Bull is a slow car.
+There’s a pseudo-reality being forced to create the impression that the Red Bull is a slow car.
 So, when they get to a suitable track and can nail the setup, and he puts it on pole, then we have the confetti going up with the genius banner because Max Verstappen just dragged a tractor to pole.
 But it is insignificant when Lewis puts a P4 Ferrari that he is driving for the second time in season trim on Sprint pole and goes ahead to dominate and win a 19-lap race by +6.889 seconds.
-After all, it’s just Sprint and doesn’t offer point that goes to impact the constructor’s decider at the end of the season, right.
+After all, it’s just Sprint and doesn’t offer points that impact the constructor’s decider at the end of the season, right?

-Blasphemers try to diminish Lewis’ greatness by saying he had that success because he was in the fastest car, which is a fallacy.
+Blasphemers attempt to diminish Lewis’s greatness by claiming he achieved success because he was in the fastest car, which is a fallacy.
 But even at all points that he did, he always had a formidable teammate whom he had to battle and dominate.
-Unlike Max, who’s always had an average teammate except Riccardo, we will always hear rumors that he will leave Red Bull anytime the team’s performance dips.
-After all, you don’t need the fast car to win, right.
+Unlike Max, who has always had an average teammate, except for Riccardo, we will always hear rumors that he will leave Red Bull anytime the team’s performance dips.
+After all, you don’t need the fast car to win, right?

-Maybe they would have recognized his greatness if he had collided with Max on the last lap that night in Abu Dhabi like their greatest did to secure a world title.
+Perhaps they would have recognized his greatness if he had collided with Max on the last lap that night in Abu Dhabi, just as their greatest had done to secure a world title.
 I don’t want people to make excuses for Hamilton.
-I don’t think he wants that either, but we must be circumspect and put forth our criticisms and opinions in proper context.
+I don’t think he wants that either, but we must be circumspect and present our criticisms and opinions in a proper context.

-Ferrari had the second fastest car at the end of last season.
-That will be tempting for anyone to experience, plus, it’s Ferrari.
-But coming into this last season of this regulation, they decided to change their car, and now have to play catch-up.
+Ferrari had the second-fastest car at the end of last season.
+That will be tempting for anyone to experience, plus, it’s a Ferrari.
+However, entering this last season of the regulation, they decided to change their car and now have to play catch-up.
 When Leclerc said P4 was the limit in Jeddah, that was indicative that the SF-25 isn’t the fastest on the grid, especially in qualifying trim.
-But for Lando being Lando and the sensational defense battle Hamilton pulled for two laps during the race, Leclerc will be nowhere on that podium.
-And that ultimately took a toll on Hamilton’s tires, which got him stacked in 7th.
+But for Lando being Lando and the sensational defense battle Hamilton pulled off for two laps during the race, Leclerc would be nowhere near that podium.
+And that ultimately took a toll on Hamilton’s tires, which put him in 7th place.

-Charles wouldn’t have deserved a seat in F1 if Hamilton popped up in that car and just drove off.
+Charles wouldn’t have deserved a seat in F1 if Hamilton had popped up in that car and just driven off.
 Leclerc has been in that team forever, and his feedback forms the fundamentals of that car’s design, so it is a no-brainer for him to be able to deal with its flaws and maximize output.
-Formula One cars look similar in terms of their outlook but very distinct in nature.
+Formula One cars appear similar in terms of their design but are distinctly different in nature.

 So, the next time you mention the name, Sir Lewis Hamilton, please put some respect on it.
 I may be back after the summer break to tell you more.
-I believe Lewis will figure his way around that SF-25 and put up his signature sensations, maybe even win races.
-Maybe that doesn’t happen, maybe this car spec proves a bit too difficult for his driving style, and 2026, with the new rules set, will tell a different story.
-But none of these outcomes influence the fact that Lewis Hamilton is the greatest F1 driver across multiple eras and the most valuable and influential motorsports personality of all time.
+I believe Lewis will figure out his way around the SF-25 and put up his signature performances, maybe even win races.
+Perhaps that doesn’t happen; maybe this car spec proves a bit too difficult for his driving style, and 2026, with the new rules in place, will tell a different story.
+But none of these outcomes influences the fact that Lewis Hamilton is the greatest F1 driver across multiple eras and the most valuable and influential motorsports personality of all time.

 Asak233.com currently does not run adverts, and your contribution, no matter the amount, will go a long way toward sustaining the website and ensuring we continue to deliver on our work.